 6. Ski down the Engadine dream slope

 The black slope of Giand'Alva, known as the Hahnensee Slope, is probably the most popular in the Engadine.
 Wide, open and steep at the start, this dramatic 9-km-long slope affords views of the Upper Engadine lakes and ends in snow-covered forest – a dream for snow sports enthusiasts!

-During the Corvatsch Snow Night, which is every winter night from 7 pm to 2 am, you can ski down the longest lit skiing slope (4.2 km) in Switzerland.
+During the Corvatsch Snow Night, which is every winter night from 19.00 to 2.00 h, you can ski down the longest lit skiing slope (4.2 km) in Switzerland.